Timwi/KtaneImpostor/README.md

 - The observer is missing.
 - The observer is at a 45° angle.
 - The top face of the cube is labeled with a different side.
+### Perspective Pegs
+- All pegs show the same color.
+- Some of the pegs are pushed down.
 ### Piano Keys: standard, Cruel & Festive
 - The display has duplicate symbols on it.
 - The key colors are inverted.